 The best candidates for blepharoplasty are those who are in good overall health, do not smoke, do not have any serious eye conditions, and have healthy facial tissue and muscle.

 People with eye disease, including glaucoma or retinal detachment, thyroid disorders, diabetes, cardiovascular disease or high blood pressure are not good candidates for blepharoplasty.

 Blepharoplasty is typically performed as an outpatient procedure requiring local anesthesia and sedation.
 General anesthesia may be used for anxious patients.
 Patients can choose to have this procedure on their upper or lower eyelids, or both.
 The procedure can take anywhere from 45 minutes to 2 hours, depending on whether both the upper and lower eyelids are operated on.

-If the upper eyelid is being operated on, an incision is typically made along its natural crease.
+When the upper eyelid is being operated on, an incision is typically made along its natural crease.
 Once the incision is made, fat deposits are repositioned or removed, muscles and tissue are tightened, and excess skin is removed.
-For the lower eyelid, an incision is usually made just below the lash line so that excess skin can be removed.

 After the procedure, the incisions are closed with sutures, tissue glue or surgical tape, and usually loosely covered with gauze so the area can heal.